c4tom/DreamDevBox/docs/configuration-files/apache-conf.rst

 ``devilbox-custom.conf-example``, that can simply be renamed to ``devilbox-custom.conf``.
 This file holds some example values that can be adjusted or commented out.

-In order for the changes to be applied, you will have to restart the Devilbox.
+In order for the changes to be applied, you will have to restart the DreamDevBox.

 Examples